 There’s an alternative, fantasy version of the BRITS Lifetime Achievement award where the likes of Allan Holdsworth get the recognition they deserve from their native music industry.

 There would also be gongs for Courtney Pine, Gary Crosby, John McLaughlin, Django Bates, Julian Joseph, Gary Husband, Bill Bruford and a few others.

 Of course that’ll never happen, so let’s just celebrate the 70th birthday of one of the great British musicians.
 Allan will never sell the amount of albums to even put a blip on the radar of most music fans, but he revolutionised his instrument and influenced legions of musicians in the process.
-After a period of ill health recently, he’s back to playing and touring and there’s even talk of a new studio album.

 Of course his work with Tony Williams, Bill Bruford, Stanley Clarke, Level 42 and many others is highly recommended, but I’m going to focus on his solo career for this brief best-of.
 Happy 70th birthday to a bona fide Brit legend.